Engee documentation

 Actuator

-# Same fluid on both sides — whether the same fluid is modelled in both chambers of the unit
+# Same fluid on both sides — is the same fluid simulated in both chambers of the unit

 Details

-Whether the same fluid is modelled on both sides of the block.
-If the checkbox is selected, the fluid properties are propagated through the block.
-If unchecked, the chambers in the block are connected to isolated networks of fluids with different properties.
+Whether the same fluid is simulated on both sides of the block.
+If the option is checked, then the properties of the liquid are distributed through the block.
+If unchecked, the chambers of the unit are connected to isolated networks of liquids with different properties.

 Default value